pli01/k8s-helmfiles/README.md

 This example, deploy helmfile releases in a local kubernetes environment

-If needed, a Makefile is available as a wrapper to helmfile and "local" environment
+If needed, a Makefile is available as a wrapper to helmfile and "local" environment config (can be overrided)

+Some usefull targets of the Makefile:

 Some targets of makefile: